Nondisclosure - Procedure for Conviction for Certain Misdemeanors - Under Section 411.0735

-- The offense cannot be any operating while intoxicated offense or organized crime offense.
+- The offense was not an operating while intoxicated offense or organized crime offense.

 - Information on nondisclosure for certain Driving While Intoxicated offenses can be found here.

-- The offense cannot be violent or sexual in nature.
+- The offense was not violent or sexual in nature.
 A conviction for simple assault is not considered violent for purposes of this requirement.

 - A conviction for simple assault under Section 22.01, Penal Code, IS eligible for nondisclosure

-- You must have complied with all terms of your sentence, including any term of confinement imposed and payment of all fines, costs and restitution.
+- You complied with all terms of your sentence, including any term of confinement imposed and payment of all fines, costs and restitution.